spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 ### Receptionist arguments

-When you connect a client-worker or server-worker instance to a SpatialOS depolyment without the [authentication flow](https://docs.improbable.io/reference/13.7/shared/auth/integrate-authentication-platform-sdk#authentication-flow), add the following Receptionist arguments before you launch the deployment:
+When you connect a client-worker or server-worker instance to a depolyment without the [authentication flow](https://docs.improbable.io/reference/13.7/shared/auth/integrate-authentication-platform-sdk#authentication-flow), add the following Receptionist arguments before you launch the deployment:

 <table style="width: 100%;">
     <tbody>